PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 Cloud platforms are incompatible with any business who values user privacy – many PostHog users use us because they handle sensitive client data – or those who need to comply with privacy legislation, such as HIPAA in the US.

-HIPAA requires that any third-party handling personal health information enter into a legal agreement (known as BAA), but Amplitude doesn't offer this option.
+HIPAA requires that any third-party handling personal health information enter into a legal agreement, but Amplitude doesn't offer this option.
 Self-hosting PostHog doesn't require any additional legal agreements as data never leaves your infrastructure.
 Read our [HIPAA guidance](/docs/privacy/hipaa-compliance) for more information.

 ## Strengths of Amplitude